 Want a brulee top?
 Sprinkle some raw sugar over everything before you bake it.

-I haven’t tested this with any gluten-free anything, so if that’s a need of yours I’d find a recipe specially designed for gluten-free flours and adapt that one for the grill instead of trying to make this recipe gluten-free.
+I haven’t tested this with any gluten-free ingredients, so if that’s what you’re looking for I’d find a recipe specially designed for gluten-free flours and adapt that one for the grill instead of trying to make this recipe gluten-free.

 Use the top rack